Plants of South Florida · Plants by Conservation Area · Plants by County · Plants by Habitat

 Perennation: Perennial

-Native Range: Eastern and southeastern United States.
+Native Range: Eastern and southeastern United States and the Greater Antilles (Cuba, Hispaniola).

 SOUTH FLORIDA Occurrence: Present